HL7/FHIR-ONC-Meds/source/pages/pdmp.md

 As discussed above, the current mechanisms to access PDMP data vary between the usage of multiple standards namely NCPDP, PMIX/NIEM and usage of proprietary mechanisms such as the web portals.
 The PDMP eco-system can benefit from the usage of FHIR APIs for accessing PDMP data in the following ways

-* Ability to easily integrate PDMP data access in EHR work flows using SMART on FHIR Apps.
+* Ability to easily integrate PDMP data access in EHR work flows using SMART on FHIR Apps
 * Ability to enhance security mechanisms outlined by FHIR and SMART on FHIR between the PDMP actors
 * Ability to leverage the PDMP FHIR APIs to build decision support services using CDS Hooks in the EHR work flows